2.2.2.1 C#/.NET

 var encryptionTool = new EncryptionTool();

-This approach gives you more flexibility and control over the decryption process.
+This approach gives you more flexibility and control over the verification process.

-4. Verifying a Token via API (Alternative Method)
+4. Verifying a Token via API (Enhanced Security Method)

 using System;